Hannu Mäkirinta

 Hannu Mäkirinta (30 April 1949 – 17 February 1989) was a Finnish orienteering competitor.
 At the 1974 World Orienteering Championships in Silkeborg he finished 16th in the individual event, and received a silver medal in the relay with the Finnish team.
 In 1976 he finished 15th in the individual event, and received a bronze in the relay.
+He won the 1975 Jukola relay.